celestiaorg/docs/docs/nodes/itn-deploy-full.md

 ## Directions

 1. Setup Your Celestia Full Storage Node
-2. How to find your full storage node id is found [here](https://docs.celestia.org/developers/node-gateway-docs/#post-p2pinfo)
+2. How to find your full storage Node ID is found [here](https://docs.celestia.org/developers/node-gateway-docs/#post-p2pinfo)
 3. Make sure that the wallet address the node uses is funded.
 4. The keys directory under `.celestia-full-blockspacerace-0/keys`